-The Board of Directors of Simon Property, acting as our general partner, declared and we paid a distribution of \$0.65 per unit in the second quarter of 2004.
-We are required to make distributions to maintain Simon Property's status as a REIT.
-Our distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
-Our future distributions will be determined by Simon Property's Board of Directors based on actual results of operations, cash available for distributions, and what may be required to maintain Simon Property's status as a REIT.
+The Board of Directors declared and we paid a common stock dividend of \$0.65 per share in the second quarter of 2004.
+We are required to pay a minimum level of dividends to maintain our status as a REIT.
+Our dividends and limited partner distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
+Our future dividends and the distributions of the Operating Partnership will be determined by the Board of Directors based on actual results of operations, cash available for dividends and limited partner distributions, and what may be required to maintain our status as a REIT.

-On May 5, 2004, the Board of Directors of Simon Property authorized a common stock repurchase program under which Simon Property may purchase up to \$250 million of its common stock over the next twelve months as market conditions warrant.
-Simon Property may repurchase the shares in the open market or in privately negotiated transactions.
-In connection with these repurchases of common stock, we will concurrently repurchase an identical number of units from Simon Property.
-As of June 30, 2004, no shares of Simon Property common stock have been repurchased under this program.
+On May 5, 2004, the Board of Directors authorized a common stock repurchase program under which we may purchase up to \$250 million of our common stock over the next twelve months as market conditions warrant.
+We may repurchase the shares in the open market or in privately negotiated transactions.
+As of June 30, 2004, no shares had been repurchased under this program.